ian0422my/my-jekyll/_posts/2021-09-06-unit-testing.markdown

 * automatically create junit from class (select class > CTRL+1)
   * select all methods and create test method for it
 * mockito and junit version matters
+* how to run junit faster in eclipse, add -noverify i eclipse.ini and restart eclipse

 ## Mocking